Spenny-J/AutomationTest/README.md

 How to install and run the automation test suites:

-Run the cy:install script.
+For installing Cypress run the cy:install script.

 ```
-npm cy:install
+npm run cy:install
 ```

-Run the cyFile:install for the file upload dependency.
+For installing cypress-file-upload run the cyFile:install for the file upload dependency.

 ```
 npm run cyFile:install